 To many people, not graduating on time might not seem like a big deal.
 After all, more college means more fun, right?
 However, when you think of how expensive college is, adding extra semesters can dramatically increase your overall cost of school, especially if you are like the vast majority of students who are taking on student loans to finance their education.
 By intentionally trying to finish college at least a semester early, you can reduce the amount of money you have to finance through student loans.

 As anyone who is paying off student loans now can tell you, they aren’t cheap, even with good refinancing options through companies like Credible and SoFi, so the less debt you have coming out of college, the better.

 Even though I transferred colleges, I managed to graduate one semester early.
 At the time, I didn’t think much of it, but now I realize how rare it was.
-So, I’d like to share how I graduated early in hopes it can help someone else out their save money on college costs.
+So, I’d like to share how I graduated early in hopes it can help someone else out there save money on college costs.

-Tip #1: Don’t Change Majors
+Don’t Change Majors

 One thing that helped me graduate a semester early was that I didn’t change my major.

 When you change majors, you might change the requirements needed to graduate.
 My husband changed from engineering to biochemistry, and that added a semester to his college career.
 Plus, some of the classes he needed to graduate only happened in the spring or the fall.